German for Reading (Online)

 - analyze and decipher simple to complex German grammar structures

 - gain a better understanding of English grammar

 - develop techniques to decipher German vocabulary without the use of a dictionary

 - work with dictionaries to achieve a greater understanding of the nuances of German vocabulary

 This course is appropriate for undergraduate students looking to refine grammar skills or for those anticipating graduate school language exams, as well as for graduate students needing to pass a language exam.
 Successfully passing this course can often fulfill the language requirement, please consult with your individual department.
 We welcome students from all academic disciplines who need to understand and read texts in German.
 Students do not learn how to speak German in this class.
 Students will have daily homework consisting of textbook readings, translating passages and memorizing vocabulary using an online vocabulary training program.

-This course is offered fully online and is open only to Brown Undergraduates and to qualified Visiting Undergraduates.
+This course is offered fully online and is open only to Brown Undergraduates and Graduate Students and to qualified Visiting Undergraduates.
 The duration, course credit, and fees associated with the course are the same as other Summer Session courses.
 Students do not need to be on Brown's campus to participate in this course.
 Please view the technical requirements for this online course below.

 - Computer with reliable, high-speed internet connection